 About the program

-History is one of the three most popular majors at Roanoke College.
+History is a popular major at Roanoke College.
 Students who study history learn strong research, critical thinking and writing skills through extensive projects and one-on-one work with Roanoke professors.

 Why study history at Roanoke?